zaphar/ucg/docs/package-management-spec.md

 ### Error Cases

-- **No semver tags**: "dependency github.com/org/foo has no semver tags (v*.*.*) -- the package must have at least one semver version tag to be used as a dependency"
+- **Missing lower bound**: "dependency github.com/org/foo: constraint '< 2.0.0'
+  (from root) must have a '>=' lower bound"
-- **Unresolvable conflict**: "dependency github.com/org/foo: no version satisfies all constraints (>= 1.2.0, < 2.0.0 from root; >= 2.1.0 from github.com/org/bar)"
+- **Unsatisfiable constraints**: "dependency github.com/org/foo: minimum version v2.0.0 does not satisfy all constraints (>= 1.0.0, < 2.0.0 from root;
+  >= 2.0.0 from github.com/org/bar)"
 - **Dependency cycle**: "circular dependency detected: github.com/org/a ->
   github.com/org/b -> github.com/org/a"
-- **Hash mismatch during vendor**: "hash mismatch for github.com/org/lib at v1.2.3: expected sha256-abc..., got sha256-def....
-The tag may have been force-pushed.
-  Run `ucg dep lock` to re-resolve."
-- **Stale lockfile**: "ucg-deps has changed since ucg.lock was generated.
-  Run `ucg dep lock` to update."
+- **Tag not found during fetch**: git clone or hg clone will fail if the resolved version tag does not exist in the remote repository
 - **Major version mismatch**: "dependency github.com/org/lib has conflicting major
   versions: v1 required by root (>= 1.2.0), v2 required by github.com/org/bar
   (>= 2.0.0)"